sfazliddinov385/defender-detection-engineering-lab/attack-chain/6-command-control-T1071.md

 ## What Defender did

 Default Defender raised **no incident** for the connection.
 An HTTP connection on port 80 from PowerShell looks like any other web request without context.
-The activity was visible but didn't auto-detect.
+The activity was visible but did not auto-detect.

 This is what my PowerShell Outbound Network Connection rule was built to catch.
 It flags `powershell.exe` connecting to common C2 ports (80, 443, 8080, 4444) and skips the system account.

 ## Tier 1 triage

 - **Started by:** `powershell.exe` making an outbound connection is itself notable.
-PowerShell hitting the network is much less common than a browser doing it.
+PowerShell making network connections is much less common than a browser doing it.
-- **Where to:** 192.168.74.136 (Kali) on port 80.
-Tied to the Stage 2 decode, that's the exact host and path (`/payload.ps1`) from the cradle.
+- **Destination:** 192.168.74.136 (Kali) on port 80.
+Tied to the Stage 2 decode, that is the exact host and path (`/payload.ps1`) from the cradle.
 - **Chain:** this is the same process as the encoded run.
 Execution and C2 are two views of one action.
 - **Verdict:** True Positive.

 ## Detection takeaway

 PowerShell connecting out to common C2 ports is a high-value, low-noise catch from `DeviceNetworkEvents`.
-The real tuning is around normal PowerShell network use (module updates, internal scripts).
-That's why the rule sticks to specific ports and skips the system account.
+The main tuning consideration is normal PowerShell network use (module updates, internal scripts).
+That is why the rule sticks to specific ports and skips the system account.